juxor/afaq/markdown/secI4.md

 develop along new lines, ones which will take into account human and ecological needs rather the power and profits of a minority.

-Explicit in anarchism is the believe that capitalist and statist methods cannot be used for socialist and libertarian ends.
+Explicit in anarchism is the belief that capitalist and statist methods cannot be used for socialist and libertarian ends.
 In our struggle for workers' and community self-management is the awareness that workplaces are not merely sites of production -- they are also sites of **re**production, the reproduction of certain social relationships based on specific relations of authority between those who give orders and those who take them.
 The battle to democratise the workplace, to place the collective initiative of the direct